Save

 Aircraft Emergency Any situation, not necessarily a crash, which forces an aircraft to make an unscheduled or emergency landing.

-Medical Alarm A medical alarm called in by an alarm company after they receive pendant or other device activation from a customer.
-This Unicode is only used if the alarm company does not have contact with a patient or is unable to verify another medical condition.
+Alarm-Medical A medical alarm received from an alarm company after they receive pedant or other device activation from a customer.
+This nature is only used if the alarm company does not have contact with a patient or is unable to verify another medical condition.
+EMD as Unknown Problem, Protocol 32.

 Allergic Reaction The body’s over-reaction to generally harmless substances.